ericadebem/Interactive-rating-component/README.md

 This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+**Follow the construction process on the TRELLO platform** https://trello.com/b/CNmpJsVg/interactive-rating-component

 ## Table of contents

 - [Overview](#overview)